 There is currently around $2 billion in total net assets under management, giving the ETF a decent expense ratio of around 0.48% with 50 holdings in its portfolio.
 However, financials dominate the list with 33%.
 The next 28% is formed of real estate, and 11% is weighted towards consumer cyclicals.

-Monitoring the Hang Seng stock exchange live shouldn’t be the beginning of your trading day.
+Monitoring the Hang Seng stock exchange live shouldn’t be the beginning of your day.
 If you want to assert a competitive edge, you need to be at your desk prepping before the opening bell rings.
 You need to be looking for potentially undervalued stocks.

 Before you start day trading the Hang Seng with your hard earned capital, why not try a demo account first?
 Funded with simulated money, these allow you to develop strategies and get familiar with market conditions.

 One of the top tips for day trading on the Hang Seng is to monitor the latest news.
 Live quotes and prices will change in response to major news announcements.
 Daily reports are a fantastic way to stay up to date with market developments and maintain a future outlook.
+The top Hang Seng brokers will integrate this information into their resources catalog, meaning you don’t have to switch between several internet tabs and information sources.

 Some of the top Hang Seng news resources include: